-Act honestly and with integrity, in accordance with legal and regulatory requirements and the SRA Principles and Code of Conduct for Solicitors, RELs and RFLs including:
+RSLs must act honestly and with integrity, in accordance with legal and regulatory requirements and the SRA Principles and Code of Conduct for Solicitors, RELs, RFLs and RSLs [https://update.sra.org.uk/solicitors/standards-regulations/code-conduct-solicitors/] including:

-- Recognising ethical issues and exercising effective judgement in addressing them - Understanding and applying the ethical concepts which govern their role and behaviour as a lawyer - Identifying the relevant SRA principles and rules of professional conduct and following them - Resisting pressure to condone, ignore or commit unethical behaviour - Respecting diversity and acting fairly and inclusively.
+- recognising ethical issues and exercising effective judgement in addressing them - understanding and applying the ethical concepts which govern their role and behaviour as a lawyer - identifying the relevant SRA principles and rules of professional conduct and following them - resisting pressure to condone, ignore or commit unethical behaviour - respecting diversity and acting fairly and inclusively.

-Maintain the level of competence and legal knowledge needed to practise effectively, taking into account changes in their role and/or practice context and developments in the law, including:
+RSLs must maintain the level of competence and legal knowledge needed to practise effectively, taking into account changes in their role and/or practice context and developments in the law, including:

-- Taking responsibility for personal learning and development - Reflecting on and learning from practice and learning from other people - Accurately evaluating their strengths and limitations in relation to the demands of their work - Maintaining an adequate and up-to-date understanding of relevant law, policy and practice - Adapting practice to address developments in the delivery of legal services.
+- taking responsibility for personal learning and development - reflecting on and learning from practice and learning from other people - accurately evaluating their strengths and limitations in relation to the demands of their work - maintaining an adequate and up-to-date understanding of relevant law, policy and practice - adapting practice to address developments in the delivery of legal services.

-Work within the limits of their competence and the supervision which they need, including:
+RSLs must work within the limits of their competence and the supervision which they need, including:

-- Disclosing when work is beyond their personal capability - Recognising when they have made mistakes or are experiencing difficulties and taking appropriate action

-- Seeking and making effective use of feedback, guidance and support where needed - Knowing when to seek expert advice.
+- disclosing when work is beyond their personal capability - recognising when they have made mistakes or are experiencing difficulties and taking appropriate action - seeking and making effective use of feedback, guidance and support where needed - knowing when to seek expert advice.

-Draw on a sufficient detailed knowledge and understanding of their field(s) of work and role in order to practise effectively, including:
+RSLs must draw on a sufficiently detailed knowledge and understanding of their field(s) of work and role in order to practise effectively, including:

-- Identifying relevant legal principles - Applying legal principles to factual issues, so as to produce a solution which best addresses a client's needs and reflects the client's commercial or personal circumstances.
+- identifying relevant legal principles in the law of England and Wales - applying legal principles to factual issues to produce a solution which best addresses a client's needs and reflects the client's commercial or personal circumstances.

-Spotting issues that are outside their expertise and taking appropriate action, using both an awareness of a broad base of legal knowledge [https://update.sra.org.uk/solicitors/resources-archived/continuingcompetence/cpd/competence-statement/] (insofar as relevant to their practice area) and detailed knowledge of their practice area.
+RSLs must spot issues that are outside their expertise and taking appropriate action, using both an awareness of a broad base of legal knowledge (insofar as relevant to their practice area) and detailed knowledge of their practice area.

-Apply understanding, critical thinking and analysis to solve problems, including:
+Apply understanding, critical thinking and analysis to solve problems